SALT-NLP/Bias_Hate_Causal/README.md

 - `--num_epochs`: Number of epochs for training.
 Default value is 5.
 - `--save_strategy`: Strategy employed for model saving.
 Default is 'epoch'.

+#### Running the Multi-Task Learning

+You can simply concatenate the 9 datasets above and randomly shuffle the large dataset before input it to the basic classification pipeline.

 ### 🌐 Data-Specific Intervention (DSI)
 - Instructions for DSL